-- Complete the FAFSA and be determined eligible (most common method) or the California Dream Act application for AB540 students; or - Be a recipient of Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI) or General Assistance, or - · Meet special classification standards; or - · Meet the following income standards.
+- Complete the FAFSA and be determined eligible (most common method) or the California Dream Act application for AB540 students; - Be a recipient of Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI) or General Assistance, or - · Meet special classification standards; or - · Meet the following income standards.

-2021-2023 California College Promise Grant (CCPG) Income Standards
+2023-2024 California College Promise Grant (CCPG) Income Standards

-Family Size Total 2020 Family Income
+Family Size Total 2021 Family Income

-1 \$19,320 or less
+1 \$20,385 or less

-2 \$26,130 or less
+2 \$27,465 or less

-3 \$32,940 or less
+3 \$34,545 or less

-4 \$39,750 or less
+4 \$41,625 or less

-5 \$46,560 or less
+5 \$48,705 or less

+6 \$55,785 or less

+7 \$62,865 or less

+8 \$69,945 or less

-(Add \$6,810 for each additional family member)
+(Add \$7,080 for each additional family member)

+NVC PROMISE Program -The Napa Valley College (NVC) Promise Scholarship is a 2 year program available to eligible full-time students, regardless of family income, who:

+- Are or will be attending NVC who have never received the NVC Promise Scholarship; or - Are or will be attending NVC who received the first year of the NVC Promise Scholarship the previous academic year, and are applying for a second year; and - Are California residents (or AB540 eligible) for tuition purposes with Admissions & Records; and - · Have not already earned an Associate Degree or higher.

-NVC PROMISE Program - The Napa Valley College (NVC) Promise is now a 2 year program available to eligible full-time, first-time freshmen students, regardless of family income, who attend Napa Valley College in their first year after high school graduation and second year students who attend a California Community College full-time during the previous academic year.
-Students who attended college as a high school student (dual-enrolled) are considered to be first-time college freshmen after high school graduation and are eligible for this program.
+Students who attended college as high school students (dual-enrollment) are considered to be first-time college freshmen after high school graduation and are eligible for this program